caitlinwhiteman/stats220/README.md

 This repo is made for all things stats 220, **enjoy!**

-## This repo will exbibit all my new r and css learning through:
+## This repo will exbibit my r and css learning journey through:
-* memes
+* Memes
-* gif
+* Gifs
-* and all round, using code to express ideas in an aesthetic way!
+* An expression of my ideas in an asthetic way!

 ## Three websites that sum up why I *love* statistics: